 OpenNebula HA Setup¶

-This guide walks you through the process of setting a high available cluster for OpenNebula core services: core (oned), scheduler (mm_sched).
+This guide walks you through the process of setting a highly available cluster for OpenNebula core services: core (oned), scheduler (mm_sched).

 OpenNebula uses a distributed consensus protocol to provide fault-tolerance and state consistency across OpenNebula services.
 In this section, you learn the basics of how to bootstrap and operate an OpenNebula distributed cluster.